CDRH/theme_nebraskaland/README.md

 ## Omeka S Page Blocks

 The Omeka S Page editor allows you to apply CSS classes in its block layout UI.
-This can be a huge help when it comes to applying specific styles on Pages.
-(As of 2025, this is not possible for resource pages, i.e. Item page, Media page, or Item Set page).
+This can be a huge help when it comes to applying specific styles within a page (especially thanks to Bootstrap 3's wide variety of ready-to-use CSS classes).
+As of 2025, this functionality is only available for Pages (aka Simple Pages); it is not possible for resource pages, i.e. Item pages, Media pages, or Item Set pages.

 ### Page Title Block